 We process your data only for predefined purposes

-- the management of healthcare systems and services on the basis of law or pursuant to contract with a health professional
+- The management of healthcare systems and services based on law or contract with a health professional

-- on the basis of consent given for the purpose of marketing and informing about services
+- Based on the consent given for the purpose of marketing and informing about services